 Avalon's leading sustainability efforts are also benefitting the exploration industry.
 During Fiscal 2019, the Prospectors and Developers Association of Canada ("PDAC") adopted Avalon's energy monitoring system and published it for its members, as well as working with regulators to develop balanced regulations with applicability to Avalon projects.
 Avalon participated in a multi-stakeholder development of a climate change risk assessment and is utilizing it to augment existing risk assessments and project design to ensure resiliency to potential climate change impacts.
 Avalon also supported PDAC in the development of training materials for the Mining Association of Canada's Toward Sustainable Mining's Community of Interest Panel regarding the exploration industry.
 PDAC may further adapt them for a broad range of educational applications.
-Avalon is also supporting the PDAC and Mining Association of Canada in its efforts to educate regulators and policymakers regarding the need to update regulations in order to encourage more exploration and development of critical minerals resources in Canada that are vital for establishing the new clean economy in Canada.
+Avalon is also supporting the PDAC and Mining Association of Canada in its efforts to educate regulators and policymakers regarding the need to update regulations in order to encourage more exploration and development of critical minerals resources in Canada that are vital for establishing the new clean economy in Canada and to ensure access to land for exploration purposes.

-The Company's focus is on materials that enable clean technology, including electric vehicles, solar and wind power.
+The Company's focus is on materials that enable clean technology, including electric vehicles, power storage, solar and wind power.
 In order to do this sustainably, Avalon designs its operations to minimize environmental impacts and greenhouse gas emissions, while planning for rehabilitation and productive use of the land post closure.
 The Company also now incorporates a staged-development approach to its cleantech materials projects, which involves starting production at a modest scale, to minimize project footprint and potential risks to environment, while also reducing investment risk and creating opportunities for its Indigenous business partners.
-Further, Avalon is a leader in looking at closed mine sites as opportunities to remediate long term environmental liabilities through economic extraction of valuable minerals from waste materials using new technologies such as sensor-based ore-sorting.
+Further, Avalon is a leader in looking at closed mine sites as opportunities to remediate long term environmental liabilities through economic extraction of valuable minerals from waste materials using new technologies such as sensor-based ore-sorting or the Precision Periodic extraction technology.

-In response to the increasing concern expressed by regulators, insurers, investors, customers and other communities of interest, and building on its historic success in reducing greenhouse gas emissions, Avalon has recently begun investigating the potential to become carbon neutral by 2050.
-In conjunction with climate change risk assessment, Avalon is investigating a wide range of opportunities and potential barriers to cost effectively achieving this, and is cautiously optimistic that a serious and realistic commitment to this aggressive goal can be made.
+In response to the increasing concern expressed by regulators, insurers, investors, customers and other communities of interest, and building on its historic success in reducing greenhouse gas emissions, Avalon has recently begun investigating the potential to become carbon neutral by no later than 2050.
+In conjunction with climate change risk assessment, Avalon is investigating a wide range of opportunities and potential barriers to cost effectively achieving this, and is cautiously optimistic that a serious and realistic commitment to achieving this goal can be made.

 Being a recognized sustainability leader reduces costs and facilitates good relationships with communities, which helps reduce risk of experiencing lengthy delays in receiving operating permits and approvals.
 This also helps facilitate the acquisition of our social license to operate.
-Avalon believes that responsible users of our clean tech materials will require increasingly sustainable sources for their materials which we believe will provide Avalon with a strategic advantage.
+Avalon believes that responsible users of our cleantech materials will require increasingly sustainable sources for their materials which we believe will provide Avalon with a competitive advantage in securing market access for its products.